 Fluoride: Hanscom AFB tests the fluoride levels twice a month at the eleven sites where bacteriological sampling is conducted.
-At low levels, fluoride can help prevent cavities, but drinking water containing more than 2 milligrams per liter (mg/L) of fluoride may develop tooth discoloration (dental fluorosis) as per EPA.
+At low levels, fluoride can help prevent cavities but drinking water containing more than 2 milligrams per liter (mg/L) of fluoride may cause tooth discoloration (dental fluorosis) as per EPA.

-Drinking water containing more than 4 mg/L of fluoride (the MCL established by U.S. Environmental Protection Agency) can increase your risk of developing bone disease.
-Hanscom AFB's drinking water did not contain more than 2 mg/L of fluoride in 2023.
-A break down of average results can be seen in Table 5, below.
+Drinking water containing more than 4 mg/L of fluoride (the MCL established by EPA can increase your risk of developing bone disease.
+Hanscom AFB's drinking water did not contain more than 2 mg/L of fluoride in 2024.
+A breakdown of average monthly results is summarized in Table 5, below.